Over half of Conservative members have voted for new leader one week before deadline

 Campaign officials are counting on a strong showing for the former Quebec premier in Atlantic Canada and Quebec.

-They say they believe Charest has the points needed to win a narrow victory, despite the momentum behind front-runner Pierre Poilievre.
+They say they believe Charest has the points needed to win a narrow victory, despite the momentum behind front-runner Pierre Poilievre (PWAH'-lee-ehv).

 Candidates are assigned points based on what share of the vote they get in each riding.